 Answer these questions to quickly identify the most likely cause:

-Yellow between veins (veins stay green): Iron deficiency, magnesium deficiency
+- Yellow between veins (veins stay green): Iron deficiency

 - Stop watering immediately and let soil dry out